FREE of SMOKING - for life!

 Call +61 (0) 432 718 026 or +61 (0) 8 95 352 358 for a no-obligation chat or send an email with your inquiry to Peter.
 He will call you back, have a no-obligation chat and then book an appointment.
 IT'S THAT EASY!

-Personal appointments are usually available Monday to Saturday in Perth (when not conducting regional therapies).
-In regional area's personal appointments are usually available Friday to Sunday at either 8am, 10.30am, 1pm, 3.30pm or 6pm.
+Personal appointments are usually available Friday to Wednesday in Perth (when not conducting regional therapies).
+In regional area's personal appointments are usually available at either 8am, 10.30am, 1pm, 3.30pm or 6pm.

 Video-Phone appointments are available world-wide by arrangement.
 You can use your existing computer and a free 'Skype' program.